willsoto/node-konfig/docs/src/guide/usage.md

 // Create the store, this is the object you will use to access your config export const store = new Konfig.Store();

+// Parsers can be shared across loaders const parser = new Konfig.JSONParser();

 // This will load configuration from the specified files.
 A parser must be provided
 // so the loader knows how to interpret the file.
 // Files are loaded in order, so any conflicts will be resolved through a "last one wins" approach.